 Women of Mobile2Mobile/IoT Award 2018 by Connected Magazine.

 Revolutionary CEO’s 2019 by Aspioneer.

 The 30 Most influential Leaders in Tech 2019 by Insight Success.

-Appointed by the Federal Communications Commission (FCC) Chairman Ajit Pai as a full member of the Broadband Development Advisory Committee and the Chair of Job Skills Working Group for the period 2019-2021.
+July 2019- Appointed by the Federal Communications Commission (FCC) Chairman Ajit Pai as a full member of the Broadband Development Advisory Committee and the Chair of Job Skills Working Group for a two-year term.

 Watch Leticia’s Participation in BDAC Meetings:

 September 19, 2019